LHRK/Nanodisc-Builder/README.md

 # Usage

 ## Constructing the atomistic MSP dimer
-Frist go into the generated virtual eenvironment.
+Frist go into the generated virtual environment.
 > conda activate ND_Builder

 Use the Build_MSP_monomer.py to construc the MSP monomer given the fasta sequence.\